How Many Words Should a Toddler Say? (By Age)

 Should I Worry About Word Delays?

 - Don’t worry if your toddler’s words aren’t clear yet pronunciation improves with practice.
-At age 2, expect around half their speech to be understandable by people outside the family; by 3, it jumps to three-quarters.
+At age 2, expect around half their speech to be understandable by people outside the family; by 3, it jumps to three quarters.

 - If your child uses less than the expected minimum for their age, or stops learning new words, it’s a good idea to check in with your pediatrician or a speech-language pathologist.
 Free evaluations are available through early intervention programs across the US.